jameshanlon/jameshanlon.github.io/content/retrofit-shed-insulation.md

 To make the shed in my garden (built by the previous owner) a usable space in cold weather, I decided to insulate it.
-The construction of it is a stud timber frame with a corrugated metal exterior and lined inside with OSB board.
+The construction of it is a stud timber frame of 2x4" with a corrugated metal exterior and lined inside with OSB board.
 The construction has created voids in the floor, walls and roof, providing a convenient space to add insulation.

 I considered using natural wool insulation, as opposed to rigid insulation